binarymax/nyt-game-cheats/README.md

 greta
 ```

-*NOTE: The cheats dictionary includes Proper Nouns and does not exactly match the NYT Wordle dictionary.
+*NOTE: The cheats dictionary includes proper nouns and does not exactly match the NYT Wordle dictionary.
 Some words produced might not be valid in the game, and some words that are valid in the game might be missing.*